Victoria Australia Travel Guide

 Stay on designated trails and avoid disturbing wildlife.

-Opt for public transport and walking over private vehicles.
+Opt for public transportation and walking over private vehicles.

-Learn about and appreciate Aboriginal culture and history.
+Learn about and appreciate Aboriginal heritage and past.

 A simple yet powerful gesture of respect for Traditional Owners.